divio/divio-cloud-docs/how-to/interact-storage.rst

 .. _interact-storage-s3:

-Interact with your project's Cloud S3 storage
+Interact with your project's cloud S3 storage
 ----------------------------------------------

 .. warning::